 You will receive one injection on the day of your appointment, and you will be due for a second booster exactly one month after to complete the vaccine series.

-Both vaccines have reported the same possible side effects, which include:
+All three vaccines have reported the same possible side effects, which include: